sacred-serpent/nootkit/docs/section-4.md

 numbers being printed, which I think is really cool!

 After some algorithmic work and framework updates, a hook was born.
 See the implementation at [src/hide/readdir.c](../src/hide/readdir.c).

+## What About The Past

+Back in [section 2](section-2.md) we implemented a filter for filenames and inode numbers, which acts as a logic hook for `getdents64`.
+We *could* perform the same filtering logic here, and it would be in a way better, because 1 hook is easier to maintain than 2; however we have more work before us, so I'll leave it at that.